Clicky

 It’s really cool that you can even create your own flashcard sets.
 The process is as follows:

-1. Type/paste in the words you want to add in your target language
+1. Type/paste in the words you want to add in the language you are studying

 2. The program will automatically recognise them and create a list of translations or closest matches